Heba-Abdel-Wahab/Ticket-System/README.md

-# Ticket system into a learning platform
+# Ticket system for a learning platform

 ## Project setup
 ```